TheMarlboroMan/ngtest-module/README.md

 v3:
 	Added a second service to update the user data, still in the user-data module, reviewing easy template driven stuff.
 Also communicating two components with a contrived mechanism...

+v4:	Change the contrived mechanism to a service with observes: much smaller.